National Museum of Denmark Visitor Guide

 • Crowd management: The best slot is right after 10am on a weekday, when you can see the Sun Chariot and Viking treasures before school groups and wet-weather visitors thicken the route.

-• What to bring or leave behind: Bring only a small day bag if you can — even with free lockers, moving lightly helps in the narrower rooms and on the stair-heavy transitions between sections.
+• What to bring or leave behind: Bring only a small day bag if you can.
+Even with free lockers, moving lightly helps in the narrower rooms and on the stair-heavy transitions between sections.

-• Food and drink: If you want a proper sit-down lunch, either eat before noon on-site or wait until after 2pm; the middle of the day breaks your momentum and is when the museum feels fullest.
+• Food and drink: If you want a proper sit-down lunch, either eat before noon on-site or wait until after 2pm; the middle of the day breaks your momentum and is when the museum feels the fullest.

 • Route planning: If Klunkehjemmet is on your list, check its tour time as soon as you arrive and shape the rest of your visit around it rather than hoping it lines up naturally.